danfortunato/surfacefun/docs/surfacefun.rst

 Functions and vector fields
 ===========================

-Once a surace mesh has been constructed, we may define scalar functions and vector fields on the surface.
+Once a surface mesh has been constructed, we may define scalar functions and vector fields on the surface.

 Scalar functions